hemanth9788/SmartInternztableauproject/README.md

 Project Files: This directory houses the dataset used for analysis and a workbook where the analysis is conducted.

-Video Demo: Here, you'll find a video demonstration of the project, likely used for presentations or illustrating key points.
+Video file: Here, you'll find a video demonstration of the project, likely used for presentations or illustrating key points.

 Web Files: This directory contains files related to a website associated with the project, potentially for sharing results or creating interactive visualizations.